 In the cases of physical therapy, it begins with patient education and is associated with direct access.
 I am not talking about awareness of a patient’s ailment, but their knowledge and awareness about the profession of physical therapy.

 Patients are the single biggest sources of referrals for the private practice of the 21st century and it is our responsibility as therapists to educate them.
-During each visit, tell patients about the scope and benefit of physical therapy and educate them about the results they can expect.
+During each visit, you may take this opportunity to try marketing physical therapy.
+Tell patients about the scope and benefit of physical therapy and educate them about the results they can expect.
 Don’t thrust the patient into a quagmire of modalities and therapy, but help them understand what is being done, why it is being done and what to expect.
 Use your skills to get the patients the right results and condition the patients to rely on and respect the physical therapy profession.
 This will help you build a large base of satisfied patients, instead of the transient patient who will forget your name within a few weeks of discharge.

 Start by improving the patient’s understanding of what physical therapy can do for you, and in the process, get recognized as an opinion leader in your community.
 As a manager, you should be a ‘supportive salesman’ to the patient, enable them to understand the benefits of therapy, and become an indispensable part of their lives.